edf-hpc/puppet-hpc/puppet-config/modules/dns/README.md

 ## Limitations

-This module is mainly tested on Debian, but is meant to also work with RHEL and derivatives.
+dns::client is tested on Debian and RedHat (RHEL, CentOS).

+dns::server is only tested on Debian.

 ## Development